-Target stock: Other hard broadleaves stocks Poplar Pine
+Target stock Oak and beech Other hard broadleaves stocks Other soft broadleaves stocks Black locust Poplar Pine

 Priority High High High Medium Medium Medium

-on average land 70% 70% 70% 70% 70% 50%
+On average land 70% 70% 70% 70% 70% 50%

 Further differentiation of the contributions is resulted from the fact that difference is made between the areas with slopes below ten degree and over ten degree in the case of areas to be afforested.
 The data show that the costs are by 10% higher as an average in the areas with slopes over ten degree, because the use of machinery is limited on the higher slopes.